 Incurring Qualifying Expenditure

 PIC cash payout is only disbursed when the qualifying expenditure is incurred by the business.
 An expense is incurred when the legal liability to pay arises, regardless of the date of actual payment of money.
-The following guides set out examples to determine the date that the expenditure is incurred:
+Learn more on how to determine the date that the expenditure is incurred.

 Meeting the 3-Local-Employee Condition